 Many students need financial assistance to meet part or all of their college-related expenses.
 At APSU, students of academic promise with a strong desire to secure a college education are encouraged to apply for financial assistance.
-Students applying for financial assistance must be enrolled in a degree-seeking program and not be considered a special or transient student.
+Students applying for financial assistance must be enrolled in a degree-seeking program, not be considered a special or transient student and enroll at least half time.